hemantgrv/SailChimp-Email-Template-Responsive/README.md

 # SailChimp-Email-Template-Responsive
-See the website Live: sailchimp-email-template.netlify.app
+See the website Live: https://sailchimp-email-template.netlify.app/